-Our Innovation Analysts recently looked into emerging technologies and up-and-coming startups working on solutions for shipbuilding.
-As there is a large number of startups working on a wide variety of solutions, we decided to share our insights with you.
-This time, we are taking a look at 4 promising Autonomous Survey Solutions.
+Our Innovation Analysts recently looked into emerging technologies and companies working on solutions for shipbuilding.
+As there is a large number of companies working on a wide variety of solutions, we want to share our insights with you.
+This time, we are taking a look at 4 promising Autonomous Survey solutions.

 Heat Map: 4 Top Autonomous Survey Solutions